AmanRaj1608/rebalancer-service/README.md

-### Rebalancer Service Architecture
+## Rebalancer Service Architecture

-A high-level implementation of rebalancer service which can rebalance assets between the ETH Mainnet and the Mantle Chain.
+A high-level implementation of a rebalancer service that automatically rebalances assets between ETH Mainnet and Mantle Chain using Socket/Bungee for bridging.

 ```mermaid
 flowchart TD